Mandana Bharati Dham

 Mandan Bharti Dham is a historically significant site and a residential location associated with the Indian Vedic philosopher Mandana Mishra.
 It is situated in Mahishi village, within the Saharsa district in the Mithila region of Bihar, India.
+It is located near the bank of the western stream Manuaa also called as Purain of the Dharmamoola river.
 This site holds great reverence as a Hindu pilgrimage destination.
 Notably, it was the location where a significant Shastrartha (philosophical debate) occurred between two eminent Indian scholars, Adi Guru Shankaracharya and Mandana Mishra, within the Sanatana tradition.
 In this Shastrartha, Ubhay Bharati, the wife of Mandana Mishra was chosen as the impartial judge to adjudicate the philosophical discourse.
 Moreover, this location served as an educational center for the study of the Mimansa Shastra in Mithila.
 The Mimansa Shastra is one of the six schools of Indian philosophy.